nargestohidloo/NargesTohidloo/README.md

 ## 🚀 About Me

-- 💻 Front-End Developer in Progress
+- 💻 Passionate about Front-End Development
-- 🌱 Currently learning Next.js
-- ⚛️ Building projects with React
+- ⚛️ Building interactive web applications with React & Next.js
-- 🎨 Interested in UI & Responsive Design
+- 🎨 Creating clean, responsive, and user-friendly interfaces
-- 📚 Learning by building real-world projects
+- 🌱 Continuously learning and improving through real-world projects
-- 🎯 My goal is to become a professional Front-End Developer
+- 🚀 Always exploring new technologies and best practices

 ---